-If you buy secondhand toys or receive hand-me-down toys from friends or relatives, visit www.cpsc.gov to make sure the toy hasn’t been recalled for safety reasons.
+If you buy secondhand toys or receive hand-me-down toys, visit www.cpsc.gov to make sure the toy hasn’t been recalled for safety reasons.
 Used toys also should be in good condition with all original parts and packaging, if possible.
 If a new toy comes with a product registration card, mail it in so the manufacturer can contact you if the item is ever recalled.

-4. Keep button battery-controlled devices out of sight and reach of children.
+- Keep button battery-controlled devices out of sight and out of reach of children.
 These include remote controls, singing greeting cards, digital scales, watches, hearing aids, thermometers, children’s toys, calculators, key fobs, tea-light candles, and flashing holiday jewelry or decorations.

 - Buy helmets and other safety equipment for bicycles, scooters, and other riding toys — and make sure your child wears them every time.
 According to CPSC statistics, non-motorized scooters were associated with the largest number of toy-related injuries in 2021.
 If you’re getting scooters, bikes, roller skates, skateboards, and other riding toys, buy a helmet and other gear to keep your child safe.

 - Stay informed about harmful products already on the market.
 Safe Kids Worldwide tracks product recalls and sends monthly email updates about recalls.
 You can sign up for its newsletter online.

 - Give kids constant supervision around all toys.
 Even toys that are appropriate for your child’s age and maturity can become dangerous in the wrong circumstances.
 It’s important to watch your children — especially young children — as they’re playing to make sure they avoid injury.